The Fiery Feast of

 Salome danced for the king in return for the head of John the Baptist.

-Happy Birthday Joan!
+Happy Birthday, Joan!

-John the Baptist is unusual in Christian saints as his feast day is on his birthday rather than on the supposed date of his martyrdom at the hands of King Herod at the behest of Salome, the little minx!
+John the Baptist is unusual among Christian saints as his feast day is on his birthday rather than on the supposed date of his martyrdom at the hands of King Herod at the behest of Salome, the little minx!
 In case you don’t know the story, here’s a summary.

 King Herod of Galilee had married Herodias, the divorced wife of his brother, who had a daughter called Salome from that first marriage.
-John the Baptist had publically denounced the new marriage as it was forbidden by Jewish law to marry the divorced wife of your brother.
+John the Baptist had publicly denounced the new marriage as it was forbidden by Jewish law to marry the divorced wife of your brother.
 According to the story, Salome was about 15 years of age and very beautiful.
 Encouraged by her mother, she performed the “Dance of the Seven Veils” for King Herod, her stepfather.
 When he asked her what she wanted as a reward, she demanded the head of John the Baptist on a silver platter, which she then gave to her mother.
 And that was the end of John the Baptist!

 In the Christian religion, John the Baptist’s role as a prophet was to prepare the way for Jesus.
-It is believed that the Christian church’s choice of the solstices as the birth dates for both John the Baptist and Jesus Christ may have something to do with a supposed quote by John that said “I must decrease, He must increase”.
-Thus, if John was born on the summer solstice the length of the days would decrease after his birth, while they would increase following the birth of Jesus on the winter solstice.
+It is believed that the Christian church’s choice of the solstices as the birth dates for both John the Baptist and Jesus Christ may have something to do with a supposed quote by John that said, “I must decrease, He must increase”.
+Thus, if John was born on the summer solstic,e the length of the days would decrease after his birth, while they would increase following the birth of Jesus on the winter solstice.

 Still pagan after all these years?